gabriberetti/WIKIPLANT/README.md

 A 3D world map with an open source database of all plants and their BioData in MIDI format, accessible to everyone, for any kind of artistic or scientific-research purpose of sonifications.

 ## Interface ##
-By rotating the 3D world map, zooming in the geographic area and clicking on the desired plant (or after finding it simply using the filter searchbar), a list of available MIDI files for download are shown, with a set of parameters or "Impressions" linked to the file, which are used as parameters for filter searchbar, for quick analysis of the state of the plant and to have a general guideline of the kind of BioData contained in the MIDI files.
+By rotating the 3D world map, zooming into the geographic area and clicking on the desired plant (or after finding it simply using the filter searchbar), a list of available MIDI files for download are shown, with a set of parameters or "Impressions" linked to the file, which are used as parameters for filter searchbar, for quick analysis of the state of the plant and to have a general guideline of the kind of BioData contained in the MIDI files.
-As open source database, users can upload the BioData in MIDI files on the website.
+As an open source database, users can upload the BioData in MIDI files on the website.
 Following the guidelines of the parameters "Impressions", a detailed library would possibly flourish as more users would upload their BioData.
 Possibly in a couple of years, we would have a library of plants BioData and users could download and use the MIDI for studies, researches, sonifications and so on.

 ## BioData Characteristics or Impressions ##
 - Name of the plant, family